stephenry/q/README.md

   of three pipeline stages and implements a small RISC-like assembly language, with specialized instructions to handle synchronization between memory banks.
-* A DSP-like multibanked arrangement is implemented to allow data to be enqueued and dequeued from the sorter while it is active.
+* A DSP-like multibanked arrangement was implemented to allow data to be enqueued and dequeued from the sorter while it is active.
 In this case, the advantage of such a scheme is perhaps minimal as the overall duration of the sort operation vastly exceeds the time taken